RVing Through Alaska with Kids: Our Wild and Wonderful Adventure

 The vibe is fun, but a heads-up: not at all vegan-friendly.
 If you’ve got dietary restrictions, eat beforehand.
 We walked from menu to menu and found almost nothing for us—lesson learned.

-Alongside all the exploring, one of the biggest parts of RV life—especially on a longer trip like this—was figuring out meals and making our own food work wherever we were.
+Alongside all the exploration, one of the biggest parts of RV life—especially on a longer trip like this—was figuring out meals and making our own food work wherever we were.
 We kept things simple and practical, but still really satisfying.
 Breakfasts were often pancakes, cereal or toast with hummus and veggies.
 A couple of times we made scramble tofu with everything bagel and veggies.
-We always had tahini around because it somehow ended up on everything—from sandwiches to salad dressing.
-For lunch and dinner, we rotated through pasta, rice and beans, lentil stews, salads, soups and wraps with whatever we had left in the fridge.
-The kids loved it when we made soy hotdogs or burgers and homemade fries.
+We always had tahini spread (follow my recipe here) around because it somehow ended up on everything—from sandwiches to salad dressing.
+For lunch and dinner, we rotated through pasta, rice and beans, lentil stews, salads, soups and wraps, and kept creativity going with whatever we had left in the fridge.
+The kids loved it when we were leaning towards simplicity ad succumbed to store-bought soy hotdogs or burgers and homemade fries.
 Most campgrounds had picnic tables, but we couldn't always use those because of the massive mosquito situation all over Alaska(!).
 It wasn’t fancy, but it totally worked—and it felt good to know we could eat well without depending on restaurant menus (especially in places where vegan options were hit-or-miss).

 Day 14–15: Wrapping Up in Anchorage